Parks

 Veteran's Park

-Located at 800 South 27th Street, Veterans Park offers 2 playgrounds, 1 tot lot, 1 pickle ball court, 6 tennis courts, 2 basketball courts, a skating area, a 1- mile walking/biking trail, a 6-acre lake and a frisbee golf course.
+Located at 800 South 27th Street, Veterans Park offers two playgrounds, one tot lot, one pickleball court, six tennis courts, two basketball courts, a skating area, a one-mile walking/biking trail, and a frisbee golf course.

-Veteran's Park is also home to a 6-acre lake where you can watch the ducks and geese that call the park their home or try your luck fishing.
-A state license is required to fish and no boats of any kind are allowed on the lake.
+Veterans Park is also home to a scenic six-acre lake featuring three lighted fountains and two islands connected by foot bridges.
+One of the islands boasts a charming gazebo, perfect for relaxation or enjoying the view.
+You can watch the ducks and geese that call the park home or try your luck fishing.
+A state fishing license is required, and boats of any kind are not allowed on the lake.

-The Rolland Lewis Community Building offers 7,000 square feet in rental space and three park shelters providing water and electricity access are also available for rent.
-For more information on rental prices and availability visit our facilities page or contact the Park Office.
+The Rolland Lewis Community Building offers 7,000 square feet of rental space, and three park shelters with water and electricity access are also available for rent.
+For more information on rental prices and availability, visit our Facility Rentals page or contact the Park Office.

 Community Garden